by Chuck Seaver, South Lake Tablet

 Lives were changed, some permanently, in a way that only a natural disaster could provide.
 Many in the community suffered damage to their homes and businesses while others realized the catastrophic loss of trees that were decades old.
 Residents located along bodies of water would not feel the full impact of the storm for several days as water levels continued to rise.
 Although the rains had stopped, natural drainage from the surrounding hills and the Green Swamp area continue to feed the chain of lakes located in Clermont.
 The chain is connected to a series of waterways that flow northward from south Florida into the Green Swamp.
 From the chain of lakes, the water continues northward into the Lake Harris Chain and eventually into the St. John’s River system.

-Iconic displays throughout the area were damaged by Milton or the infrastructure was crippled that helped protect many of them from the elements.
+Milton or the infrastructure damaged iconic displays throughout the area was crippled that helped protect many of them from the elements.
 The replica Statue of Liberty that once adorned the Presidents’ Hall of Fame on US-27 near the Citrus Tower campus, was blown over during Milton’s winds.
 The statue was once used in a patriotic parade in downtown Clermont that was held in support of the nation and the victims of the 9/11 terrorist attacks on September 11, 2001.
 Damage to the statute is unknown currently.

 The city of Clermont’s docks on Lake Minneola were heavily damaged or destroyed due to the high winds and large, pounding waves.
 Portions of the South Lake Fitness Trail, near Hiawatha Park, were flooded with some reports of pavement collapse.
 The floating docks utilized by several area rowboat teams near the Row House at Victory Point were destroyed.